 Book your San Jose or Costa Rica tour with us for 10% off!

 We have partnered with Costa Rica Earth and are now able to pass on a 10% discount to our readers on any of their single or multi-day tours!
 To check out the wide variety of tours they offer, check out their website here!
 For more information or to book email: email@example.com .
 All tours booked with this email will receive the 10% discount!

 My Travel Tips for San Jose

 -Use Uber as transportation when you can.
-Taxi drivers will charge up to three times as much and Uber is safer.
+Taxi drivers will charge up to three times as much as Uber.
 We only used Uber while in San Jose and the drivers were all super friendly.
 There is even sometimes an option for “Uber English” which is only a small amount more and your driver will speak English!

 -Only bring the valuables you need with you.
 Although the city felt really safe, it is still a big city with the potential for crime.
 Leave passports locked up in your hostel as well as credit cards and only bring the spending cash you need with you.

-Like I said, San Jose is a common base for those who want to explore more of Costa Rica.
+As I said, San Jose is a common base for those who want to explore more of Costa Rica and the things to do in San Jose, Costa Rica won’t satisfy most visitors.
 The two places I would recommend going to which are easily accessible from San Jose are:

-- Puerto Viejo – here you will get beach on the Caribbean as well as a big dose of animals in the national parks and rescue centers.
+- Puerto Viejo – here you will get amazing beaches on the Caribbean coast as well as a big dose of animals in the national parks and rescue centres.
 Check out our guide to Puerto Viejo here, and our guide to the famous national park Cahuita here.

 - Monteverde – completely the opposite of Puerto Viejo as this place is a cloud forest inland!
 Daniel and I really enjoyed exploring Monteverde, especially in the wet season.